fbpx

 How long does mortgage approval take?
 Buying a home can be a lengthy process.
 There are lots of viewings, mountains of paperwork, and many checks to go through before you get to the exchanging of keys and contracts.

-Find out how long it takes to get a mortgage with our guide that covers everything you need to know about the mortgage application process.
+Find out how long it takes to get a mortgage with our guide which covers everything you need to know about the mortgage application process.

-If you need to borrow monies, there is no moving forward with a house purchase until you have a mortgage approved by a lender.
+If you need to borrow money, there is no moving forward with a house purchase until you have a mortgage approved by a lender.

 How long it takes to get a mortgage can depend on a number of factors, including the likes of your credit rating, the results of a mortgage valuation survey, and your income and affordability assessment.